maryasad/maryasad.github.io/README.md

 # Hi!
 I'm Maryam, Web3 Developer

-I'm an expert in databases and programming, currently transitioning to a career in Web3 development.
-I am deeply interested in blockchain technology, smart contracts, DAOs, and all aspects of Web3.
-My passion lies in developing innovative and secure decentralized applications, leveraging the advancements in Web3 technology.
+With a strong foundation in software engineering, I have actively expanded my expertise to include blockchain technology, smart contracts, and various aspects of Web3.

 ## View My GitHub Portfolio